Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/alt-cyberspace-mapping.md

 ### Outcome

-This creates a non-euclidean space if we try to map it up in a 3D space.
+This creates a non-euclidean space if we try to map it up in a 3D scene.
 This explains why teleportation is necessary.
 If we draw out the room patterns based on the rules, and then connect the input and output doors that we know we can travel, we end up with a very interesting pattern: